Summary

 Managing Pain and Fatigue

 Pain and fatigue often accompany physical disabilities.
 These symptoms can affect day-to-day functioning and quality of life.
-Addressing these issues through pain management strategies or pacing activities is critical.
+Addressing these issues through pain management strategies or pacing activities is essential.

 Coping Strategies and Support Mechanisms